gophercoders/website/content/lessons/KS2/lower/further-variables.md

 {{< /highlight >}}
 {{< /codeFigure >}}
 The shape being described is obviously a rectangle.

-We were sneaky and also put some mistakes in the `fmt.Println` lines.
-The last mistake, the one on line 25, is hard to find, but easy to fix once you understand what is happening.
-The program is trying to assign a number, an `int`, to a variable that has been declared as a `string`.
-So either line 25 is wrong, or the declaration on line 9 is wrong.
-You have to work out which is the case.
-In this example, it is line 9, the declaration, that is wrong.
-You want `area` to be an `int` type because you are trying to store the answer of a sum in it.
-So you just have to apply the fix at the top of program not the bottom
-{{< /expandingButton >}}
-{{< /panelInfoTitle >}}

 ### The `hellome` Program
 This is the `hellobob` program from the [last lesson]({{< ref "lessons/KS2/lower/variables.md#the-variable-program" >}})